-As I mention on the page describing the paucity of academic research in this niche, much of the “proof” for Total Task Scheduling comes from outside the realm of published, peer-reviewed studies.
+As I mention on the page describing the paucity of academic research in this niche, much of the “proof” for time blocking comes from outside the realm of published, peer-reviewed studies.
 On this page I focus on discoveries by non-academics: consultants, authors, and independent researchers.

-While the idea of Total Task Scheduling has probably been around since the invention of paper calendars, the most recent, popular criticism of the idea came in David Allen’s 2001 book, Getting Things Done.
+While the idea of time blocking has probably been around since the invention of paper calendars, the most recent, popular criticism of the idea came in David Allen’s 2001 book, Getting Things Done.
 In his book he argues that a calendar is sacred, only to be used for scheduling one’s “hard landscape” of meetings, appointments and fixed dates/times.
 Everything else should reside on one or more lists.

 Although there is evidence of a recent change of mind, many have followed his lead, repeating his assertion.
-They usually haven’t tried Total Task Scheduling in a serious way, and offer little research or case studies.
+They usually haven’t tried time blocking in a serious way, and offer little research or case studies.
 Quoting Allen’s book has been enough.

-For a growing number, however, Total Task Scheduling has filled a missing gap, especially with the availability of multiple calendar views in the most popular calendar apps: Outlook and Google Calendar.
+For a growing number, however, time blocking has filled a missing gap, especially with the availability of multiple calendar views in the most popular calendar apps: Outlook and Google Calendar.
 This feature allows the user to maintain one view with the user’s hard landscape, plus others.

 Dr. Melanie Wilson, a psychologist, conducted a more structured experiment.
 She spent an entire year (2013), and the better part of the following year trying different productivity techniques.